CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-3.md

 [Full List of Example Queries](https://docs.microsoft.com/en-us/azure/search/search-get-started-portal#example-queries) [Lucene Syntax](https://docs.microsoft.com/en-us/azure/search/search-query-lucene-examples)

-## Adding Cognitive Skills - to index unstructured content (e.g. images, audio, etc.)
+# Add Cognitive Skills to Azure Search - to index unstructured content (e.g. images, audio, etc.)

 [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro) allows us to also index unstructured data.
 More precisely, it add capabilities for data extraction, natural language processing (NLP), and image processing to Azure Search indexing pipeline (for more see [here](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro#key-features-and-concepts)).
 In Azure Cognitive Search, a skillset responsible for the pipeline of the data and consists of multiple skills.
 Some skills have been pre-included, but it is also possible for us to write our own skills.